elastic/elasticsearch-serverless-ruby/docs/questions-and-assumptions.md

 Not yet.
 For now we've decided to extract 3 APIs from the Elasticsearch spec and generate code based on that.

 ### How do we test against a running server?
-Serverless is available in some QA instances in Cloud.
-Initially I'll tested with Stack Elasticsearch with API Key authentication.
+Initially I tested the code with Stack Elasticsearch and API Key authentication.
 But I've now tested it with a Cloud instance of Serverless in our QA Cloud and it's working there too.

 ### YAML Tests